Oct - Dec 2020

-We chose JFK International Airport in New York as our reference location for the Maggi Café.
+The Maggi Café is a concept restaurant featuring Maggi recipes from around the world.
+Piloting at JFK International in Terminal 4, the Maggi Café would cater to traffic coming from the brand's most loyal markets such as India.
 JFK was a top choice because of the breadth of international traffic it covers from every corner of the globe -- from Europe to Latin America to Asia.
-The Maggi Café would be situated in Terminal 4 where many of the Star Alliance airlines are hosted.

-We chose a fictional partnership with the Star Alliance of airlines because many of the national airlines belong to countries with a strong Maggi brand loyalty, such as Air India/India.
-It is also home to Swiss Air, Switzerland being the birthplace of Maggi.
+We chose a partnership with the Star Alliance of airlines because many of the national airlines belong to countries with a strong Maggi brand loyalty, such as Air India/India.
+It is also home to Swiss Air (Switzerland being the birthplace of Maggi).

 Several restaurants and store chains over the last few years have been lambasted for "culturally appropriating" international cuisines to fit the American palette, or what some would call the "white-washing" of food.
 We wanted to combat this trend by emphasizing the characteristic that has made Maggi successful worldwide -- authenticity and respect for local cuisine.

 In addition to talking to individuals unfamiliar with Maggi, we also checked in with Maggi loyalists, many of whom are international students living in the United States or second-generation Americans.
 The Maggi brand carries a lot of love and nostalgia for many immigrant groups that now reside in the United States.
 In creating our new solution, we sought to capture a new audience while ensuring the brand remained recognizable to the people who made it successful in the first place.